inveniosoftware/docs-invenio-rdm/docs/operate/customize/dois.md

 ### Versioning and externally managed DOI

 By default, InvenioRDM allows versioning for any DOI type - internally or externally managed.
-Internally managed DOI is a DOI which is given thanks to InvenioRDM feature which allows us to configure the DOI registration on DataCite (check #Enable DOI registration).
-The external DOIs are not minted by our instance and in some cases repository manager decides to disallow versioning of records identified by external DOI.
-To disable versioning for external DOIs you need to set:
+Internally managed DOIs are DOIs registered by your instance and minted on Datacite.
+External DOIs are DOIs already minted and simply passed to your instance.
+As such, having an internally managed DOI for the next version of a record with an external DOI may not be desired.
+To disable versioning for external DOIs you need to set

 ```python
 RDM_ALLOW_EXTERNAL_DOI_VERSIONING = False